jswtyc/SystemVerilog_UART/README.md

 *Introduction*:

-* This is a UART design based on AXI Stream/Ready Vallid protocol.
+* This is a UART design based on Ready/Vallid protocol.
 * Support parameterized data bit width, clock frequency, baud rate, and parity check.

 *Internal details*: